Skip to content

 Revisiting conditional logic

-As covered in our article on using conditional logic in Power Automate, the Condition control is your primary tool for decision-making in flows that interact with Tallyfy.
-It evaluates whether a statement is true or false and directs the flow down different paths accordingly.
-Now, let’s explore how to make these conditions even more powerful when working with Tallyfy data.
+As covered in our article on using conditional logic in Power Automate, the Condition control is your go-to tool for decision-making in flows that interact with Tallyfy.
+It checks if something is true or false and sends the flow down different paths.
+Simple enough.
+But here’s where it gets interesting - we can supercharge these conditions to handle complex Tallyfy data scenarios.

 Working with expressions in conditions

-Power Automate expressions are formulas that allow you to manipulate data from Tallyfy (and other sources), perform calculations, and access specific properties of your dynamic content.
-When combined with conditions, they enable highly specific and flexible logic for your Tallyfy automations.
+Power Automate expressions are formulas that let you manipulate data from Tallyfy, perform calculations, and access specific properties of your dynamic content.
+Think of them as your Swiss Army knife for data manipulation.
+When you combine expressions with conditions, you can build logic that handles the quirks and edge cases in your actual business processes.

 To use an expression:

-1. When configuring a condition (or any action field that accepts expressions), click inside the value box.
+1. Click inside the value box when configuring a condition (or any field that accepts expressions).

 2. The dynamic content pane will appear.
 Switch to the Expression tab.